rudra-iitm-phd/da6401_assignment3/readme.md

 | `--wandb_sweep` |               | 🔄 Enable W&B sweep mode | `bool` | `False` |
 | `--sweep_id`|                    | 🆔 W&B sweep ID to resume | `str` | `None` |

----

 ## 🧑‍💻 Author

-👤 Developed by Rudra Sarkar, DA24D008, PhD , Data science and Artificial Intelligence Dept, IIT Madras
+👤 Developed by Rudra Sarkar, DA24D008, PhD, Data Science and Artificial Intelligence Dept, IIT Madras
 📬 Feel free to reach out for academic collaborations or extensions!

----

 ## 🛡️ License

 This project is licensed for academic and educational use.
 If adapting, please **cite or attribute** appropriately.

----

 ## ⭐ Acknowledgements